 According to Van Dijk (2003) “Critical discourse analysis (CDA) is a type of discourse analytical research that primarily

-studies the way social power abuse, dominance, and inequality are enacted, reproduced,
+the way social power abuse, dominance, and inequality are enacted, reproduced, and resisted

 Each semiotic feature was considered, analyzed and interpreted according to a MDA perspective, and they were interpreted from my point of view as a Mexican researcher.
 The data showed that summer camps jobs are advertised in three different ways in each of the countries.